 Alright, my fellow Witches and Wizards of all houses.
 If you’re a Potterhead that would like to know the exact Dobby’s Grave location, keep reading this post as I have all the magical details!

 The first Harry Potter book may have been released over two decades ago now but that doesn’t mean that its following isn’t strong today.

 Potter fans from all over the world are still willing to fly almost anywhere to see these spellbinding locations from the books and movies.

-One of those places being the final resting place of Dobby the Free Elf!
+One of those places is the final resting place of Dobby the Free Elf!

 That’s right.
 Dobby’s Grave is real muggles and it can be found tucked away in the sand dunes on a gorgeous remote beach in Pembrokeshire.